tancysam/twibboncustom/README.md

 ### Attribution

-This project is based on work from [here](https://github.com/mokletdev/moklet-twibbon) by [mokletdev].
+This project is based on work from [moklet-twibbon](https://github.com/mokletdev/moklet-twibbon) by mokletdev and [bikin-wibbon](https://github.com/irfan-za/bikin-twibbon) by irfan-za.